Skip to main content

 Why Choose Professional Installation

-Safety: Roof work presents serious fall hazards.
-We maintain comprehensive liability insurance, utilize proper fall protection, and adhere to OSHA-compliant safety protocols.
+• Safety: Roof work is no joke.
+We carry full liability insurance, use proper fall protection, and follow OSHA-compliant safety practices.

-Code Compliance: Denver’s building department may require permits for the replacement of chase covers on specific properties.
-We handle all permitting and inspection requirements.
+• Code compliance: Denver’s building department may require a permit to replace a chase cover on some properties.
+We handle the permitting and inspections.

-Warranty Protection: Many cover manufacturers require professional installation for warranty validation.
-DIY installation may void coverage.
+• Warranty protection: A lot of cover manufacturers require professional installation to keep the warranty valid.
+A DIY job can void your coverage.

 Getting Started with Your Chase Cover Replacement

-If you’ve noticed rust on your existing chase cover, water stains on interior walls near the chimney, visible gaps or holes in the current cover, or if your galvanized cover is approaching 15 years old, it’s time to consider replacement before water damage occurs.
+If you’ve noticed rust on your existing chase cover, water stains on interior walls near the chimney, visible gaps or holes in the current cover, or your galvanized cover is creeping up on 15 years old, it’s time to plan a replacement before water damage sets in.

 Contact us at (720) 207-9232 to schedule a chase cover evaluation.
-We’ll inspect your current cover and chase structure, measure fabrication, discuss material options and pricing, recommend appropriate solutions for your home and budget, and provide a detailed estimate that includes the installation, at 12894 E VilDr.
+We’ll inspect your current cover and chase structure, measure for fabrication, walk you through material options and pricing, recommend the right solution for your home and budget, and hand you a detailed estimate that includes the installation, at 12894 E VilDr.
 Serving Denver metro homeowners with professional chimney services, including chase cover fabrication and installation.

-Protect your chimney investment with a high-quality chase cover that will outlast your homeownership, providing decades of reliable weather protection and enhancing your home’s exterior appearance with premium materials and professional craftsmanship.
+Protect your chimney with a quality chase cover that’ll outlast your time in the home, give you decades of reliable weather protection, and dress up your exterior with premium materials and real craftsmanship.

-Made in the USA – Supporting American manufacturing while ensuring quality materials and fabrication standards that meet Denver’s demanding climate requirements.
+Made in the USA – Supporting American manufacturing while holding to the material and fabrication standards Denver’s tough climate demands.